Anger Styles Are Learned

 Although everyone experiences anger in response to frustrating or abusive situations, most anger is generally short-lived.
 No one is born with a chronic anger problem.
 Rather, chronic anger and aggressive response styles are learned.

-Anger victims' desire for revenge or mastery can also cause them to develop anger problems.
+A desire for revenge or mastery can also cause people to develop anger problems.
 An abused child may vow at some level to never again let him or herself be vulnerable, and start himself becoming hostile towards others on the theory that "a good offense is the best defense".
 Alternatively, abused or wounded people may overgeneralize and seek revenge against an entire group of people, only some of whom may have actually harmed them.
-As an illustration of this revenge principle, consider the sometimes aggressive prejudiced responses that some experience towards immigrants who come from countries that were once enemies of their country, or persons subscribing to a belief system that is vastly different from their own.
+As an illustration of this revenge principle, consider the sometimes aggressive prejudiced responses that some experience towards immigrants who come from countries that were once enemies of their country, or persons following to a belief system that is vastly different from their own.

 Still another way people can learn to be aggressively hostile involves their being reinforced and rewarded for being a bully.
 People who bully someone once and then find others respecting or fearing them more for their aggressive actions become quite motivated to continue bullying.
-Bullys go on to use aggression more and more because they find that it helps raise their social status and position.
+Bullies go on to use aggression more and more because they find that it helps raise their social status and position.